frequently asked questions

 Who does the Grouse Grind?

 The Grouse Grind is recommended for anyone who is reasonably fit and up for a challenge.
-Mothers, fathers, grandparents, children, and die-hard fitness fanatics all do the Grouse Grind.
-Each year, more than 100,000 people hike the Grouse Grind so it’s a diverse crowd to say the least.
-Regardless of the day or time, don’t expect to be alone on the trail.
+Each year, more than 100,000 people of all ages and diverse backgrounds hike the Grouse Grind.

 Is there trail etiquette unique to the Grouse Grind?

 The Grind is a very narrow trail, so expect to be passed by experienced Grinders who are striving for personal best times.
 The practice is to always keep to the right and keep your music volume low.
-The fast folks will usually (and politely) say “on your left” as they push for the top.
+Faster hikers will usually (politely) say “on your left” as they move to pass you.